Outside In (organization): Community objection

 "We are drowning in the needles put out into the community by Multnomah County," said a letter complaining about the health department program that was sent to Commissioner Sharon Meieran by the Goose Hollow Foothills League last month.
 "Our residents are picking up hundreds of needles each week," the letter states.
 "Our neighborhood has experienced a shocking increase in unsafe and unsanitary levels of needles since MCHD started this program ... while keeping drug addicts safer, MCHD is risking the health of thousands more with this program.

 "Our neighborhood is also filled with bloody cotton balls and feces-covered wipes that were given out at Outside In," added the letter, which was signed by Tracy Prince, the league's vice chair.
 "It is humane and necessary to hand out these items, but MCHD should put a plan in place so that these items aren't disposed of in our neighborhoods."In May 2019, a Portland activist Brandon Farley who believes the needle exchange add to a city's addiction and homelessness problems dumped out syringe caps and dirty syringes on the sidewalk in front of the Outside In's needle exchange in what he calls as an "act of civil disobedience".
+The harm reduction program's policy of prohibiting drug use within three blocks from facilities while handing out paraphernalia has drawn criticism from neighbors and businesses in October 2024.
+Critics have complained drug use is being pushed into neighborhoods.
+Outside In did not comment what steps are taken to ensure the three block rule is being enforced.
+The posted sign at the site asks clients to not use or deal drugs within three blocks of the site.
+The facility stops just short of allowing drug use on site.